-- Nominees who do not receive more than one or two votes for five (consecutive) years are referred to the pioneer category and the pioneer committee.
+- OBA Hall of Fame nominees who do not receive more than one or two votes for five (consecutive) years are referred to the pioneer category and the pioneer committee.

-- Selection to the pioneer category will be determined by the HFC and the Board of Directors of Ontario Basketball.
+- Selection to the pioneer category will be determined by the OBA Board of Directors.

 Approved May 16, 2018 by Ontario Basketball Board of Directors